cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 ...
 {{< /gsHighlight >}}

-To validate this installation, point your web browser to the manager IP address (port 80) and you should see Cloudify's Web UI.
+To validate the installation, point your browser to the Manager IP address (port 80) to display the Cloudify Web UI.
-At this point there's nothing much to see since you haven't uploaded any blueprints yet.
+The interface will not display much because no blueprints have yet been uploaded.

-When the process is complete, you'll have an operational Cloudify manager on the desired provider.
-You can verify this by making a *status* call.
+When the process is complete, you have an operational Cloudify Manager on your specified provider.
+You can verify completion by making a `status` call.

 An example output: